edwardtanguay/git-showcase/README.md

 - user 2 added a line here

 ------
-Added footer by user 1 -- user1 added to footer
+Added footer by user 1 -- user1 added to footer -- added by user2